NetCIL Installation

 application use via services like Remote Desktop or Citrix:

-In this instance, all NetCIL components are installed in shared
+In this instance, all NetCIL components are installed in

-or Microsoft Azure use this configuration.
+on Amazon AWS or Microsoft Azure use this configuration.

 All data resides in the NetCIL File Server.
 Almost all users will require the NetCIL

-Client application in order to enter and read data.
-Exceptions are “front desk” personnel who
+Client application in order to enter and read

-normally handle telephone and walk-in referrals.
+personnel who normally handle telephone and walk-in referrals.
 NetCIL IRLog is designed to handle those

 tasks.
 Supervisory personnel will need

-NetCIL Manager in order to perform database configuration functions and to run
+NetCIL Manager in order to perform database configuration

-agency reports.
+functions and to run agency reports.

-in order to use Remote Desktop, but performance will not be affected if VPN is
+Virtual Private Networking (VPN) connections are not needed in order to use Remote Desktop, but performance will not be

-used.
-VPN use is in fact encouraged in
+affected if VPN is used.
+VPN use is in

 Installation Procedure